mikeizbicki/cmc-csci040/hw_04/lab-madlibs/README.md

 ## Overview

 In the last lab you learned how to programmatically read/write messages to reddit.
-In this lab, we will focus on generating realistic content for the messages you will write.
+In this lab, we will focus on generating realistic content for the messages you will write for the homework.

 **Required readings:**